Zhang Wuji: Fictional character biography

-The orphaned Zhang Wuji is initially mortally wounded but he wanders into an isolated valley by chance and discovers the long-lost Nine Yang Manual.
+Zhang Wuji is initially mortally wounded but he wanders into an isolated valley by chance and discovers the long-lost Nine Yang Manual.
 He masters the inner energy skills described in the book, uses them to heal himself and becomes a formidable martial artist in the process.
 Later on, he helps to resolve the conflict between the "evil" Ming Cult and the six major "orthodox" schools, which are bent on destroying the cult.
 He earns the respect of the cult's members and becomes its leader after mastering the skill "Heaven and Earth Great Shift".
 He reforms the cult and helps to mend its relations with other schools.

 Throughout his adventures, Zhang Wuji gets romantically involved with four maidens: Yin Li (Zhu'er), Xiaozhao, Zhou Zhiruo and Zhao Min.
 Yin Li turns out to be Zhang Wuji's maternal cousin.
 Even though at that time cousin marriage is allowed, the one Yin Li loves is the teenage Zhang Wuji, not the grown up Zhang Wuji.
 Meanwhile Xiaozhao has to return to Persia to succeed her mother as the Persian Ming Cult's leader.

 Although Zhou Zhiruo is in love with Zhang Wuji, she has no choice but to turn against him because she is bound by an oath she made to her martial arts master, Abbess Miejue of the Emei School, who hates anyone related to the Ming Cult.
 Before her death, Miejue devises a vicious scheme for Zhou Zhiruo to seize the Dragon-Slaying Saber and Heaven-Reliant Sword by exploiting Zhang Wuji's love for her apprentice.
 Zhou Zhiruo secretly carries out this plan and attempts to push the blame to Zhao Min.
 Later, she turns vicious after Zhang Wuji publicly embarrasses her by abandoning her for Zhao Min just as she and Zhang Wuji are about to be married.

 Zhao Min is a Mongol princess and formerly Zhang Wuji's arch-rival as she keeps thwarting his plans to improve the Ming Cult's relations with the "orthodox" schools.
 However, Zhang Wuji still succeeds in gaining the trust of nearly all the "orthodox" schools.
 Although they start off on opposing sides, they gradually fall in love, and Zhao Min reluctantly turns against her fellow Mongols to help Zhang Wuji.

 Towards the end of the novel, Zhang Wuji saves Xie Xun, who has been captured, and exposes the truth behind the causes of the conflicts between the Ming Cult and the "orthodox" schools.
 He becomes a key figure in leading the wulin and rebel forces to overthrow the Mongol-led Yuan dynasty, but decides to retire from the wulin after mistakenly believing that the Ming Cult's members are plotting to betray him.
 He decides that Zhao Min is his true love and they leave to lead a reclusive life far away from society.